inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 -------------------------------

 In this section we will learn how to run impact analysis for population data with InaSAFE.
-We still use raster hazard data for flood in Jakarta but we will add another exposure data which is population from AsiaPop.
+We are going to use the same raster hazard data for flood in Jakarta and we will add another exposure data: population from AsiaPop.

 8.4.1 Adding Exposure Data
 ...........................

-We already learn about how to symbolise this data in previous chapter (chapter 6), so if you think the colour of this AsiaPop’s data different than yours, you may need to symbolise it.
+We have already learned about how to change the symbol for this data in previous chapter (chapter 6), so if the appearance of this AsiaPop’s data is different than yours, you may need to change it.

-1. Click :guilabel:`Add Raster Layer` button and add :file:`popmap10_all`.
+1. Click :guilabel:`Add Raster Layer` button and add :file:`Java_Population_WGS84.tif`.

 2. Change the layer order like this:

 .. image:: /static/training/qgis/8_017.*
    :align: center

-3. You can hide the vector data such as roads and building to create more clear view in map canvas.
+3. You can hide the vector data such as roads and buildings to create clearer view in map canvas.

 8.4.2 Adding Keyword Data for Population .........................................

-1. Select the **popmap10\_all** layer in the Layers panel, and click on the :guilabel:`Keywords Creation Wizard` button.
+1. Select the **Java_Population_WGS84** layer in the Layers panel, and click on the :guilabel:`Keywords Creation Wizard` button.

 .. image:: /static/training/qgis/8_018.*
    :align: center

-2. In the *Keywords Creation Wizard* window choose exposure as category layer, we can follow the existing instructions step by step and change several keyword fields.
+2. In the *Keywords Creation Wizard* window choose :guilabel:`Exposure` as category layer, then click :guilabel:`Next`.
-   The last step, you can fill the :guilabel:`Title` with :kbd:`people`.

 .. image:: /static/training/qgis/8_019.*
    :align: center

+3. In the next step, we have to choose what kind of exposure the population layer represents.
+   Choose :guilabel:`Population` and then click :guilabel:`Next`.

+4. Choose what kind of data the building layer represents.
+Choose :guilabel:`Continuous` and then click :guilabel:`Next`.

+5. We have to choose what units the continuous data are in.
+Then, click :guilabel:`Next`.

+6. In the next step, we can select the checkbox if we want InaSAFE to resample the layer to the hazard layer resolution during analyses.
+Then, click :guilabel:`Next`.

+7. The next step is optional.
+We can write a short comment about the source of the data.
+Then click :guilabel:`Next`.

+8. We can fill the :guilabel:`Title` with :kbd:`People` and then click :guilabel:`Next`.

-3. Click :guilabel:`OK`.
+9. Click :guilabel:`Finish`.

-4. Notice that the layer now appears in the InaSAFE panel.
+10. Notice that the layer now appears in the InaSAFE panel.

 .. image:: /static/training/qgis/8_020.*
    :align: center